Skip to main content

 Who should choose it, who should cross-shop

-Consider Hasu Izakaya & Grill when the Torrance location, smart-casual dress code, posted hours work for your group.
+Consider Hasu Izakaya & Grill when the Torrance location, smart-casual dress code, hours work for your group.
 It is most straightforward for diners who are choosing first by city and time slot, then narrowing from there.
-The listing is less useful if the meal depends on a more specific preference, such as a known dish, a defined budget, or a clearly described format.
+It is less useful if the meal depends on a more specific preference, such as a known dish, a defined budget, or a clearly described format.
 In that case, cross-shopping is the better move.
 Other names to compare include Hasu Izakaya & Grill, Izakaya Akatsuki, Jidaiya, Otafuku Noodle House, Shin-Sen-Gumi 2GO, Shin-Sen-Gumi Shabu-Shabu.

 Location